HumanDoc Foundation #wecare

 On the contrary.
 We know exactly, what we want and for over a decade we have been persistently pursuing our ideas.
 This is why, HumanDoc is like a chain reaction:

-it starts with a team of involved people with great ideas.
+It starts with a team of involved people with great ideas.
 We exchange our experiences, specify our values and put them into real actions.
 Each of them, each new project, brings new experience and new conclusions.
 Each action we take means also building relations with new partners, but also strengthening the existing ones.
 The sum of new experiences translates into new ideas, which in turn translate into new implementations.
 They reach deeper and further.
 Under the surface of the primary problem.

-In a nutshell – we are going places!
 Our projects were not created overnight.
 They are interconnected.
 They are the consequence of our previous actions, knowledge of the problem, building the trust of our partners and, most importantly, of our beneficiaries, who, by accepting our help, reveal their stories and personal experiences to us and this way indicate gaps in the system.

 What’s important – we don’t stand alone in our actions.
 We wouldn’t have managed without the support and engagement of our partners.
 Our first activities in Georgia were possible thanks to the Merkuri Association, while currently we are supported by the Georgian government, Ombudsman Office and National Probation Agency.